DarkMeArk/blockchain-wallet-miner/README.md

 # Initialize a new Node.js project
 npm init -y

  2. Install Dependencies:
 Install necessary Node.js packages for the backend

 BASH
 npm install express node-fetch bitcoinjs-lib

-3.(Node.js with Express):
+ 3. Backend (Node.js with Express):
    Is server.js

  4. Frontend (HTML, CSS, JavaScript):
    Is index.html, styles.css and script.js

    When you have all the files in the directory

   5. Run the App:

    BASH
    node server.js

 Visit http://localhost:3000 in your browser to interact with your blockchain wallet app.
 The app allows you to mine fake Bitcoin and transfer them to another wallet address.